 An Arduino is just an open-source version of a microcontroller.
 It comes as a hardware development board you can use to design and build your own devices.
 Perfect for tinkerers, hobbyists, and makers, Arduino refers to both a specific type of board design as well as the company that manufactures them and the community of developer that use them.
 Because of this, you can find them in nearly every electronics or PCB parts shop or catalog.

 The platform comes as a physical programmable circuit board, the microcontroller itself, and the software or IDE (integrated development environment) you use to create the program the device runs.
-Popular among new developers, the Arduino does not require a separate programmer device, making it much more user-friendly than other microcontroller kits on the market.
+Popular among new developers, the Arduinos does not require a separate programmer device, making it much more user-friendly than other microcontroller kits on the market.
 It even uses a simplified version of the C++ programming language, making it easy and simple to program as well.

 1.1 What makes up an Arduino?

-As a microcontroller kit, Arduino boards come with a few components and interfaces preinstalled onto a single printed circuit board (PCB).
+As a microcontroller kit, Arduinos boards come with a few components and interfaces preinstalled onto a single printed circuit board (PCB).
 These components set a standard form factor that makes the microcontroller more accessible.

 The Basic Components